padiac/padiac.github.io/codex_rules.md

 ## Purpose
 When this rules file is referenced and a raw Markdown note is pasted, Codex must:
-1. Normalize the Markdown to match the site’s authoring rules.
+1. Normalize the Markdown to match the site's authoring rules.
 2. Detect (or reuse) the category from existing `posts-data.js` categories; fall back to `Misc`.
 3. Derive `title`, `slug`, and `summary` (**with category-prefixed slug and title**).
 4. **Remove the top-level H1 from the saved Markdown** to avoid duplicate titles on the site.